jwcalder/MachineLearningAMAAZE/README.md

 ```

 ## Description of scripts

+All python scripts are in the `src` folder.
+Descriptions of each script are below.

 1. `ml_test.py` runs all the main machine learning tests in the paper.
 2. `Moclan_replication.py` runs all of the experiments from our paper concerned with replicating the Moclan et al., 2019 study.